andrewntu/andrewntu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Cheng-Nan Liu, a highly motivated third-year Ph.D. student in Department of Geology & Geophysics at the University of Utah.
 Possessing with **7 years of experience in time series data analysis and machine learning**.
 Proven track record in developing advanced models for Earth Science tasks.
 Skilled in independent research and collaboration, with multiple publications in top geophysical journals.
-My major interests are Ambient Noise Tomography and Hydrothermal System Monitoring.
+My major interests are **Ambient Noise Tomography** and **Hydrothermal System Monitoring**.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->